 Son Burj Masjid

 I assume it must have been so called because its Burj or Domes would have been golden then.
 Today you would not see any domes, but just the ruins and remains of this erstwhile Masjid.
 The entrance to the masjid is actually at the back, where you see a pre-medieval period gate to the Masjid and a wall with few rooms.
 There are families occupying these rooms so you cannot see them.
-Putting temporary doors has closed the arches.
+Putting temporary doors have closed the arches.

 Opposite the main gate is the new masjid as it is practiced today.
 A cover of the asbestos sheet with the main wall painted in white and green.
 The basic prayer mats are lying around indicate that people still come here for prayers.
 We spoke to someone who was there, but he was not too willing to share any information about the masjid and we were soon to find out why.